King, Martin Luther, Jr.

 The Civil Rights Movement, with leaders like Dr. Martin Luther King, Jr., set the stage for the modern day philanthropic setting.
 People of all social and economic classes, races, and ages came together in support of the cause of racial equality and ending racial discrimination.
-One of the most astounding aspects of the Civil Rights Movement, thanks in large part to the sermons and calls to action of Dr. King, was the large amount given by those who had so little to give, both personally and financially (Friedman and McGarvie 2003).
+One of the most astounding aspects of the Civil Rights Movement, thanks in large part to the sermons and calls to action of Dr. King, was the large amount given by those who had so little to give financially (Friedman and McGarvie 2003).

 King not only shaped American civil society during his short life, but also continues to have an influence on civil rights reforms today.
 Many philanthropic groups have formed to carry out the visions inspired and began by Dr. Martin Luther King, Jr.

 The idea of the Beloved Community was originally coined by Josiah Royce to describe a utopian ideal where everyone and everything got along.
 Dr. King utilized the term to explain his vision where people could decide disputes peacefully, share the world’s resources, and maintain a high standard of human decency (The King Center).